Naturah/naturah-shopify-theme/memory_bank/tasks.md

 - Performance improvements needed on collection pages
 - Image optimization workflow to be established
 - Better error handling needs to be implemented on form submissions
+- ✅ Fixed schema error in featured-products section (changed from block-based to collection-based approach)

 *This document should be updated regularly with progress and new tasks.*